-STATE OF WEST VIRGINIA BOARD OF EXAMINERS FOR REGISTERED PROFESSIONAL NURSES
+WV BOARD OF EXAMINERS FOR REGISTERED PROFESSIONAL NURSES

-90 MacCorkle Ave., SW, Suite 203 South Charleston, WV 25303

-To Prospective Nursing Applicants:
+5001 MacCorkle Avenue SW South Charleston, WV 25309 To Prospective Nursing Applicants:

 Individuals who are considering entering the nursing profession and who may have a criminal history often ask about potential barriers to licensure following successful completion of an approved nursing program.
-While it would be nice to know this prior to making a decision to enter the program, obtaining that information is not possible under current West Virginia law.

-The West Virginia Board of Examiners for Registered Professional Nurses (Board) makes decisions about licensure based upon a number of questions on the application, results of the criminal background check and on an individual basis.
+The West Virginia Board of Examiners for Registered Professional Nurses (Board) makes decisions about licensure based upon several questions on the application, results of the criminal background check and on an individual basis.
 The application (or the background screening) that indicates a criminal history is considered a non-routine application and must be reviewed by the Board staff and possibly referred to the Board's Disciplinary Review Committee.
+Each application is reviewed on its own merits.
+The Board of Nursing has created guidelines for specific offenses to be approved in the Board office.